polywrap/documentation/src/docs/quick-start/build-and-deploy-wasm-wrappers/deploy-pipeline.md

 ## Content

-The concents of a Deploy manifest consists of one or more stages, each of which has some common fields and a set of configuration options particular to the module.
+The concents of a Deploy Manifest consists of one or more stages, each of which has some common fields and a set of configuration options particular to the module.
 The result of a stage can be passed as input to a later stage.

 <Tabs